 This state-of-the-art spectacle uses video-mapping technology to transform Lafayette Square’s circa-1853 Gallier Hall into a modern masterpiece.
 Free viewings take place Dec.
-6-9 on the hour, from 6 to 10 pm.
-This year additional installations are located at the Piazza d’Italia and the New Orleans Jazz Museum at the Old U.S. Mint.
+12-15 on the hour, from 6 to 10 pm.
+Additional interactive installations line Lafayette Street, between the park and Fulton Street.

 Holiday Movies on the Mississippi

-Grab a fleece throw and go-cups of cocoa then cuddle up along the riverfront for free screenings of “The Santa Claus” Dec.
-7 and “Elf” Dec.
-14, starting at 6:30 pm.
+Grab a fleece throw and go-cups of cocoa then cuddle up along the riverfront for free screenings of “The Grinch” Dec.
+6, “The Muppet Christmas Carol” Dec.
+13 and “Elf” Dec.
+20.

 Reindeer Run & Romp and Holiday Scavenger Hunt

-Antler-adorned small fries have big fun dashing around the Shops at Canal Place and gathering holiday goodies along the way.
+Antler-adorned small fries have big fun dashing around Canal Street and playing after.
 The run kicks off Dec.
-8 at 9 am.
+14, beginning and ending at Canal Place.

 Krewe of Jingle Parade